UPDATE AUGUST 18: PRINCETON HAS FINALLY POSTED THEIR NEW SUPPLEMENTS.

 - What is a new skill you would like to learn in college?

 Be specific and use some of these 50 words to convey a sense of who are you along with the skill.
-A skill could be anything from coding to learning Chinese or directing a play.
+A skill could be anything from coding to learning Chinese, directing a play or translate a foreign language poem into English.
+What motivates you?
 What might you do with the skill?

 2. What brings you joy?